 If treated correctly, wood can be much more durable than we think and can last a great deal of time; as a result, we can easily produce furniture from reclaimed wood that may have been used in the past for a house, other furniture or even wood straight from the forest.

 This method directly saves the need to cut down entire trees to make new items and lessens our impact on the environment on a global scale.
-Furniture made from reclaimed wood usually gets a certification, whether it is a set of bedside tables from Furniture Market or a grand dining table for the living room.
+Furniture made from reclaimed wood usually gets a certification, whether it is a set of bedside tables or a grand dining table for the living room.

 FSC certified wood